 This is a big one.
 There is almost nothing worse than seeing a picture of someone’s bed and noticing a few stains or crumbs.
 Believe me when I say, no one will be looking at your face if you’ve got dirty bedding.
 It’s the equivalent of taking a mirror selfie with a dirty mirror – very 2012.

 We’ve moved on since then.
 Crisp, clean bedding is the new thing.
-Whether it’s a blanket on the sofa, a cushion cover, a bedsheet, or your pyjamas, make sure they are stain-free.
+Whether it’s a blanket on the sofa, a cushion cover, a bedsheet, or your pajamas, make sure they are stain-free.
 We don’t need to see the pizza crumbs from last Friday, or the evidence of last night’s midnight ice cream snack.
-Wash the bed and make sure the focus is on your face.
+Wash the bed so the focus will be on your face.

 5) Set yourself up

-So, if you’ve checked your background for mirrors, then hopefully, you won’t be caught out showing exactly how you twisted your arm to get the perfect angle… unless, of course, the grimace on your face gives you away.
+You’ve checked your background for mirrors, so hopefully you won’t be caught showing exactly how you twisted your arm to get the best angle... unless, of course, the grimace on your face gives you away.

 It might be quicker to just grab your phone and start snapping, but you’ll regret it in the long run.
 You need to set up your camera correctly.
-Find the angle you want, or find several.
+Find the angle you want, or find several angles.
 Take some practice shots to get everything right.
-Don’t expect it to be perfect on the first try; this is one of the hardest selfies to master.
+Don’t expect it to be great on the first try; this is one of the hardest selfies to master.

-If you want to speed the process up, you can buy a Bluetooth button, which will allow you to retake photos without getting up and going over to your phone.
-The controller can be hidden in your hand so that it won’t ruin the sleep selfie shot.
+If you want to speed up the process, you can buy a Bluetooth button, which will allow you to retake photos without getting up and going over to your phone.
+The controller can be hidden in your hand so it won’t ruin the sleep selfie effect.